Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/a-little-white-die/rules/_index.md

 * You can always raise a bid by bidding on Power Cards ...
 * As long as the number of them is _lower_ than both numbers from the previous guess.

-For example, if someone bid "4 2's" then you can say "X Power Cards", as long as X is 2 or lower.
+For example, if someone bid "5 3's" then you can say "X Power Cards", as long as X is 2 or lower.

 The extra higher numbers are included because some of the powers **add an extra number**.
-(If triggered, all players still in play simply add 1 card of the next highest number to their deck, as long as the material lasts.)
+If triggered, all players still in play add 1 card of the next highest number to their deck, as long as the material lasts.

 @TODO: IMAGE EXAMPLE